gumyr/cq_warehouse/README.md

 - `cq_object` (cq.Workplane) : the cadquery sprocket object

 ### Methods
-The Sprocket class defines two static methods that may be of use when designing with systems with sprockets: calculation of the pitch radius and pitch circumference as follows:
+The Sprocket class defines two static methods that may be of use when designing systems with sprockets: calculation of the pitch radius and pitch circumference as follows:
 ```python
 @staticmethod
 def sprocket_pitch_radius(num_teeth:int, chain_pitch:float) -> float: